Kathryn-Jie/analysis_of_work_place_risk/README.md

 It consists 3 tabs, which are:
 - Dashboard: To introduce the basic info of the app
 - Risk Insight: To perform exploratory data analysis
-- Explore Risk: An interactive tab to show the analysis of workplace risk by selecting industry catogory, work activity and work tool.
+- Explore Risk: An interactive tab to show the analysis of workplace risk by selecting industry catogory, work activity and work tool

 ### Data Source
 Link to Data:<a href="https://data.gov.sg/dataset/workplace-injuries-annual"> Workplace Injuries by Industry and Incident Types Dataset</a>